 Funds awarded through donor-funded scholarships either partially or wholly fund a merit award, underwriting the amount of any Stetson scholarship on a dollar-for-dollar basis based on fund restrictions and do not change the total amount of financial aid awarded.

 J. Ollie Edmunds Distinguished Scholarship

 An undergraduate applicant to Stetson University is considered to have legacy status and eligible for the legacy award if a member of the applicant's family is currently enrolled or attended and graduated from any branch of Stetson (including the graduate and/or law school).
 Family is defined as a brother, sister, parent, stepparent, grandparent, aunt, uncle and/ or legal guardian.
-This scholarship is for $1,000 per academic year and will cover the next 4 years.
-Eligible students must be applied and accepted by February 15, 2014.
+This scholarship is for $1,000 per academic year and will be offered for 4 years, or undergraduate graduation, whichever is first.
+Eligible students must have applied and have been accepted by February 15th.
 Students are only eligible to apply prior to their first semester at Stetson.
-Please notify Financial Aid of your status by this deadline and your award package will be adjusted accordingly pending legacy verification.
-Any athlete in an equivalent sport with a signed Grant in Aid is not eligible to receive the Legacy Scholarship.
+Any student-athlete who will be receiving athletic aid is not eligible for this scholarship.
+Any athlete in an equivalency sport with a signed Grant in Aid is not eligible to receive this scholarship.

 Student Life Scholarships

 Scholarships offered to first-year and transfer students from student life departments across campus.
 Each scholarship requires the student to submit an application.

 Global Citizen Scholarship

 The Global Citizen Scholarship is an academically competitive scholarship for incoming international undergraduate students.
 This scholarship offers full tuition for four years to students who exhibit top academic potential and who display characteristics of a global citizen.
 Interested students must have at least a 3.5 equivalent GPA and submit a 500 word or less essay to [email protected] – How will your education prepare you to be a global citizen?